Philosophy of Søren Kierkegaard: Subjectivity

 Subjectivity is that which the individual—and no one else—has.
 But what does it mean to have something like this?
 It cannot be understood in the same way as having a car or a bank account.
 It means to be someone who is becoming someone—it means being a person with a past, a present, and a future.
 No one can have an individual's past, present or future.
 Different people experience these in various ways—these experiences are unique, not anyone else's.
 Having a past, present, and future means that a person is an existing individual—that a person can find meaning in time and by existing.
 Individuals do not think themselves into existence, they are born.
 But once born and past a certain age, the individual begins to make choices in life; now those choices can be his, his parents', society's, etc. The important point is that to exist, the individual must make choices—the individual must decide what to do the next moment and on into the future.
 What the individual chooses and how he chooses will define who and what he is—to himself and to others.
-Kierkegaard put it this way in Works of Love, 1847:

 The goal of life, according to Socrates, is to know thyself.
 Knowing oneself means being aware of who one is, what one can be and what one cannot be.
-Kierkegaard uses the same idea that Socrates used in his own writings.
-He asks the one who wants to be a single individual the following questions in his 1847 book, Upbuilding Discourses in Various Spirits:
+The search, for this self, is the task of subjectivity.
+This task is the most important one in life.
+Climacus and Kierkegaard considers this to be an important task and should have been obvious to the individual immediately.
+If I do not know who I am, then I am living a lie.

 Subjectivity comes with consciousness of myself as a self.
 It encompasses the emotional and intellectual resources that the individual is born with.
 Subjectivity is what the individual is as a human being.
 Now the problem of subjectivity is to decide how to choose—what rules or models is the individual going to use to make the right choices?
 What are the right choices?
 Who defines right?
 To be truly an individual, to be true to himself, his actions should in some way be expressed so that they describe who and what he is to himself and to others.
 The problem, according to Kierkegaard, is that we must choose who and what we will be based on subjective interests—the individual must make choices that will mean something to him as a reasoning, feeling being.